federgraph/fleetrace-node-server/README.md

 ### Data
 Since this is a thin server, someone will need to upload the initial event data into the dummy instance.
-This is probably a task for admin, but we do not do authentication and authorizarion, not yet.
+This is probably a task for admin, but we do not do authentication/authorization, not yet.

 We do not have a database either.